kei03kei-aiAthsany/Athsany-decision-brain/README.md

 - ✅ Demo use‑cases on HSI futures and XAUUSD to validate the full loop
 - 🚧 Building a more generalizable decision memory layer for non‑financial domains
 - 🚧 Preparing public demos and documentation
-- 🔭 Future: external API / SDK for integrating Athsany as a decision brain layer into other systems[file:78]
+- 🔭 Future: external API / SDK for integrating Athsany as a decision brain layer into other systems

 ---